The average survival rates for heart surgeries at Children's are comparable to the national average, even for the most difficult surgeries.

 How do we make sure we are providing high-quality care?

-The Children’s Sibley Heart Center is the most complete pediatric cardiac program in Georgia and the largest in the Southeast.
+The Children’s Sibley Heart Center is the most comprehensive pediatric cardiac program in Georgia and the largest in the Southeast.

 We continue to support families even after they leave the hospital.